JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_the_Node_Query_System.md

  * On the row The `@onready var ai_entity_template:PackedScene = preload("res://ai_entity.tscn)` we load the **ai_entity** scene which we will use to instantiate the AI entities in the **_ready()** method.
  * After that we create a variable **mouse_position** that the AI entities will use to check where the mouse cursor is.
- * In the **_ready()** method we first set the number of entities to instantiate as 1 in `var num_entities:int = 1`.
+ * In the **_ready()** method we first initialize the Node Query System performance counters by calling `NodeQuerySystem.initialize_performance_counters()`.
+This isn't necessary, but allows us to see how the queries are doing in the Debugging-menu when running the scene.
+We then set the **time allocation percent** to allocate 100% of the time budget to high priority queries by calling the `NodeQuerySystem.set_time_allocation_pct_to_high_priority_queries(1.0)`.
+After that we set the number of entities to instantiate as 256 in `var num_entities:int = 256`.
 Then in the **for-loop** we first use the `instantiate()` method of the loaded *ai_entity* scene to create a new instance of the AI entity, we then set a random position for it, and finally add it to the *main scene* by adding it as a child using the `add_child(new_ai_entity)` method.
- * In the **_physics_process(delta)** method the only thing we do is set the `mouse_position` variable as the current position.
+ * In the **_physics_process(delta)** method we run all the NQS queries by calling `NodeQuerySystem.run_queries()` method. *Rembember*: this only should be done once per frame in the main scene.
+We then set the `mouse_position` variable as the current position.
 We do this once in the main scene, as finding the mouse position is a surprisingly costly operation and calling this method for each AI entity can get quite costly when you add more AI entities.
+And finally, we move the point grid to the mouse position by updating the position of the **mouse_point_grid** node.

 We are now done with the main scene.
-Next we will focus on creating the **ai_entity** scene with a Behaviour Tree based AI.
+Next we will focus on creating the **ai_entity** scene and create a NQS query for it that will utilize the point grid we created.
+We will use a Behaviour Tree root node to post the query.

-## 6. Creating the Behaviour Tree for the AI entity
+## 6. Creating the the AI entity scene

 1. Select the **ai_entity** scene in the editor.